Amit0617/AlgorithmicDesigns/Readme.md

 ##### An example to understand all above technical shit.
 Lets assume n patients have arrived at doctors office at the same time and compounder have to send them inside one by one because they can be treated individually only.
 Compounder wants to send them in such a way so that total waiting time for all patients is least.
 Given they can be sent in any order and time required to treat each patient is known.

-So Compounder sends the patient with least time of treatment first thinking that this way second patient will have to wait minimum time in queue.
+So Compounder sends the patient with least time of treatment first, thinking that this way second patient will have to wait minimum time in queue.
 This is called Greedy Choice.

 Now, is that choice optimal enough to keep solving the subproblem by iterating it again and again and hence solve the whole problem?